Will the coronavirus accelerate deglobalization?

 Confidence in the benefits of trade and integration has suffered as trade wars highlight the risks of interdependence, and tech advances weaken the economic rationale for far-flung supply chains.
 The coronavirus and its disruptions might finally push the world to consider a new trading order or accelerate deglobalization.

-This article was originally published in South China Morning Post, 20 February 2020.
+This article was originally published in the South China Morning Post, 20 February 2020.

 COVID-19 has disrupted trade and highlighted China's preeminent role in global value chains